jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

 1. You want to iterate over an array to perform an operation with side effects, and you don't care about the return values.
 Use `forEach`.
 1. You want to operate on the array in-place, mutating each element.
 Use `forEach` or a `for` loop.
 1. You want to only map a subset of an array to a transformation.
-Use a `for` loop, or filter your collection before you map it.
+Use a `for` loop, or remove the values you don't want in your collection before you call `map` on it.
 3. You are concerned about space complexity.
 Because `map` creates a new array, it doubles the storage space needed.
 Consider using `forEach` or a `for` loop to operate on the array in-place.

 ## Wrap-up